KDProgramming2025/Trojan-Go-UI/README.md

 # Trojan-Go-UI
-A frontend UI for the https://github.com/p4gefau1t/trojan-go
+A simple UI for the https://github.com/p4gefau1t/trojan-go

 The API must be enabled in the Trojan-Go config.\
 Also the SQL must be enabled in the Trojan-Go config.